 In fact this adjustable back panel is one of my favourite features of this carrier.
 Not only does it really help this carrier work for different ages and sizes... but it also helps give a great seated position.
 As well as shortening the overall panel length, the straps also tighten the area around babies legs - helping to give the baby a nice deep squat position, with pelvis tilted to parent and spine rounded a developmentally optimal position.

 All in all this is a really great, well thought out carrier.
 Most ideal for children aged 6 months to 3 years but will accommodate a newborn with the aid of the booster pack.
 Well worth trying on at your local sling library and seeing if it will work well for you.
-And if you wondering where to get one from, we got ours from the excellent Hannah over at Wear My Baby, but you can also find them on Amazon with the infant pillow here or without it here.
+And if you wondering where to get one from, you can find them on Amazon here.